AdaCore/spark2014/docs/guidance/main.rst

 For each unproved property in this subprogram, you should follow the following steps:

 #.
-Find out the reasons for which the property can't be false at run time.
+Determine why you think the property can't be false at run time.
 If
    you don't understand why a property holds, GNATprove can't either.
-You may discover at this stage that indeed the property may fail at run time, in which case you first need to correct the program so that it can't fail anymore.
+You may discover at this stage that indeed the property may fail at run time, in which case you first need to correct the program accordingly.

 #.
 Determine if the reasons for the property to hold are known
    locally.
 GNATprove analysis is modular, which means it only looks at locally available information to determine whether a check succeeds or not.
-This information consists mostly of the types of parameters and global variables, the precondition of the subprogram, and the postconditions of the subprogram it calls.
+This information consists mostly of the types of parameters and global variables, the precondition of the subprogram, and the postconditions of the subprograms it calls.
 If the information is not locally available, you should change types and/or add contracts to make it locally available tothe analysis.

+   .. index:: Loop invariant

 #.
 If the property depends on the value of a variable being modified in a loop,
    you may need to add a loop invariant, i.e. a specific annotation in the form of a ``pragma Loop_Invariant`` inside the loop, that summarizes the effect of the loop on the variable value.
 See the specific section of the SPARK User's Guide on that topic: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_write_loop_invariants.html.

+   .. index:: Proof mode (for GNATprove)

 #.
 Once you're confident this property should be provable, run SPARK in proof
    mode on the specific line with the check by right-clicking on this line in the editor panel inside GPS, selecting :menuselection:`SPARK --> Prove Line`